The central purpose of The Pain Project is to improve people’s lives by providing information about the biological and psychosocial aspects of pain.

 Integrated Chronic Pain Treatment

 When the brain perceives trauma it initiates a biological response that is automatic called the fight or flight response.
-This response is hardwired in our nervous system to protect us.
+This response is hardwired into our nervous system to protect us.
 In chronic pain it can be encoded as a traumatic memory in the brain that keeps the brain recycling as though the injury is continually being experienced, thereby making us experience the chronicity of the pain.

 Sign up for emails